Vaguery/pushSwift/PushInterpreter/Progress.markdown

 - `CODE.RAND`: Pushes a newly-generated random program onto the CODE stack.
 The limit for the size of the expression is taken from the INTEGER stack; to ensure that it is in the appropriate range this is taken modulo the value of the MAX-POINTS-IN-RANDOM-EXPRESSIONS parameter and the absolute value of the result is used.
 - `CODE.SIZE`: Pushes the number of "points" in the top piece of CODE onto the INTEGER stack.
 Each instruction, literal, and pair of parentheses counts as a point.
 - `CODE.SUBST`: Pushes the result of substituting the third item on the code stack for the second item in the first item.
 As of this writing this is implemented only in the Lisp implementation, within which it relies on the Lisp "subst" function.
 As such, there are several problematic possibilities; for example "dotted-lists" can result in certain cases with empty-list arguments.
 If any of these problematic possibilities occurs the stack is left unchanged.
-- `EXEC.DO*COUNT`: An iteration instruction that performs a loop (the body of which is taken from the EXEC stack) the number of times indicated by the INTEGER argument, pushing an index (which runs from zero to one less than the number of iterations) onto the INTEGER stack prior to each execution of the loop body.
-This is similar to CODE.DO*COUNT except that it takes its code argument from the EXEC stack.
-This should be implemented as a macro that expands into a call to EXEC.DO*RANGE.
-EXEC.DO*COUNT takes a single INTEGER argument (the number of times that the loop will be executed) and a single EXEC argument (the body of the loop).
-If the provided INTEGER argument is negative or zero then this becomes a NOOP.
-Otherwise it expands into: `( 0 <1 - IntegerArg> EXEC.DO*RANGE <ExecArg> )`
-- `EXEC.DO*TIMES`: Like EXEC.DO*COUNT but does not push the loop counter.
-This should be implemented as a macro that expands into EXEC.DO*RANGE, similarly to the implementation of EXEC.DO*COUNT, except that a call to INTEGER.POP should be tacked on to the front of the loop body code in the call to EXEC.DO*RANGE.
-This call to INTEGER.POP will remove the loop counter, which will have been pushed by EXEC.DO*RANGE, prior to the execution of the loop body.
 - `FLOAT.*`: Pushes the product of the top two items.
 - `FLOAT.+`: Pushes the sum of the top two items.
 - `FLOAT.-`: Pushes the difference of the top two items; that is, the second item minus the top item.